eonk/CrimeSciData/book.md

 ## NULL
 ```

-Look at the Urban and see the labels carefully.
-Notice that in *urban* there are explicit codes 'DK (don't know)' for missing data but that these values won't be treated as such, at least we do something.
+Notice that in *urban* there are explicit codes 'DK (don't know)' (not two labels 'Refusal' and 'DK (don't know)' like the `politics` variable) for missing data but that these values won't be treated as such, at least we do something.
 Let's see how many cases we have in this scenario:

 ```r